tsion/middleearth/drafts/Conditions.md

 One way to handle the `MalformedLogEntryError` signaled by `parseLogEntry` in its caller, `parseLogFile`, would be to skip the malformed entry.
-In the following function, the try/catch expression will either collect the value returned by parse-log-entry or do nothing if a `MalformedLogEntryError` is signaled.
+In the following function, the try/catch expression will either collect the value returned by `parseLogEntry` or do nothing if a `MalformedLogEntryError` is signaled.

     parseLogFile: func (file: File) -> ArrayList<LogEntry> {